redis/docs/content/operate/rs/databases/configure/_index.md

 1. Click **Done**.

+To change capabilities' parameters for an existing database using the Cluster Manager UI:

+  1. In the **Capabilities** section, click **Edit Parameters**.

+  1. After you finish editing the module's configuration parameters, click **Done** to close the parameter editor.

 ### High Availability

 - [**Replication**]({{< relref "/operate/rs/databases/durability-ha/replication.md" >}}) - We recommend you use intra-cluster replication to create replica shards for each database for high availability.